sbombin/scRNA-seq_Scripts/README.md

 # scRNA-seq_Scripts

-my scripts to process and analyze scRNA-seq data
+scripts to process and analyze scRNA-seq data; mainly built around the Seurat package